About the course

-You benefit from excellent study facilities, PC labs and ample space for working in groups or individually.
+You benefit from excellent study facilities, IT labs and ample space for working in groups or individually.
 Essex Business School also provides study skills support to help you reach your academic potential.

 Southend-on-Sea has excellent transport links with London, by rail or road, and Europe, via London Southend Airport.
 As well as the seafront, the town has fantastic social facilities, including the world famous Southend Pier, a bowling alley and an array of bars and restaurants.